We currently support international collaboration through the following schemes and initiatives:

 NORFACE (New Opportunities for Research Funding Co-operation in Europe) is a partnership between 15 research councils to increase co-operation in research and research policy in Europe.

-A key feature of the joint scheme is that it is open to research organisations from anywhere in the world as bid leaders.
+A key feature of these schemes is that they are open to research organisations from anywhere in the world as bid leaders.

 Call for collaborative research on the Green Economy and Understanding Population Change